tpersp/PiViewer/README.md

 - **Spotify issues**?
 Check `.spotify_cache` for the saved token.
 Re-authorize if needed.
 - **Overlay not transparent?** You need a compositor (like **picom**) running for real transparency.
 - **Check logs**: Look at `piviewer.log` (in your `VIEWER_HOME`) or `journalctl -u piviewer.service`.
+## Running Tests

+Run `pytest` from the project root to run the unit tests.

 ## Contributing